 Georgia Toffolo aka Toff, released her first book’ Always Smiling’ in September 2018.
 She is now a regular on ITV’s This Morning.

-Since winning in the jungle last year, Harry Redknapp has popped up on TV quite a bit.
+Since winning in the jungle two years ago, Harry Redknapp has popped up on TV quite a bit.
 Amongst other things, he’s advertised a variety of products and was part of “Harry’s Heroes: The Full English”, an ITV show where he managed a group of ex-England players in a bid to help them get fit again.